 - Tip pooling and sharing between “front of house” and “back of house” employees, a practice not allowed under current wage laws.

 This issue was litigated (with most courts siding with the restaurants) and the Obama DOL issued a specific regulation making clear that tipped employees were legally entitled to keep all tips, whether as individuals or as part of a valid “pool” in which only tipped workers could participate.

 On the state level, things may be a bit more favorable for protecting tips earned by workers.
 Several states, including California and New York have specific wage laws that make clear that tips left by customers are the property of the employee and cannot be taken away from them.

 Currently, restaurant owners may only require tipped employees to participate in tip pools if the pool is shared only between traditionally tipped “front of house” workers such as servers, bussers, and bartenders, or staff.
 The administration and business groups argue that the proposed changes to the tip sharing rules will result in an increase in pay for “back of house” workers such as cooks, expediters and dishwashers – downplaying the fact that this is achieved by taking away and redistributing tips earned by waiters, waitresses, bar tenders and other tipped workers.

 “The proposal allows — but does not require — restaurants to pool tips between the front and back of the house.
 Both front-of-the-house and back-of-the-house employees contribute to the overall customer experience — yet the current rule bars sharing any tips with back-of-the-house employees in establishments that pay the minimum wage, contributing to wage disparities among employees,this proposal would give workplaces the freedom to share tips among more employees if they choose to do so.”

-Allowing restaurants to share the waitstaff tips with non-tipped workers may sound like nice thing to do, but the reality is likely to be fewer dollars in employees’ pockets and more in the bank accounts of the owners.
+Allowing restaurants to share the waitstaff tips with non-tipped workers may sound like a nice thing to do, but the reality is likely to be fewer dollars in employees’ pockets and more in the bank accounts of the owners.
 Wage theft has long been a serious problem for restaurant workers, with literally hundreds of cases a year being brought to recover tips and/or overtime wages owed.
 More should be done to protect the wages and rights of tipped workers, not the ability of those who have historically profited from denying them full and fair compensation to continue to do so.

 For more information regarding tip sharing and overtime pay laws, get a quick evaluation or call 866-559-0400.
 All inquiries are confidential and free of charge.